appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-chart/installation/kubernetes-quick.md

 For production environments, if you deploy stateful applications with the Appcircle Helm chart, you will need significant storage capacity, as specified above.
 You can configure disk resource allocations through Helm values according to your needs.

 However, if you opt to use external services for components such as PostgreSQL or MinIO, the storage requirements for the cluster are significantly reduced to around 50GB.
+It is **highly recommended** to deploy stateful apps outside of the Appcircle Helm chart configuration.

 :::tip
 For stateful apps that should deployed out of scope this helm chart, you can check the [Production Readiness](/self-hosted-appcircle/install-server/helm-chart/configuration/production-readiness.md) document.